 The Old Testament Law was carnal, in that it pertained to the flesh.
 Whereas, the New Testament Law is Spiritually ordained and received.
 This current carnal flesh is indeed a very temporary dwelling place.
 However, the Spirit lives on forever, and will one day soon occupy a glorified eternal spiritual body (Heb 7:16, Rev 20:4).

 Under the Old Covenant Law, there were Ten Commandments written on tablets of stone.

 Gal 3:2 This only would I learn of you, Received ye the Spirit by the works of the law, or by the hearing of faith?

-The second covenant was the Law of Christ written in the hearts of men, which represents Israel after the Spirit (Rom 11:26, Gal 6:15-16).
+The second covenant Law of Yahweh, was written in the hearts and minds of a spirit filled Israel (Rom 11:26, Gal 6:15-16).

 John 1:11-12 He came unto his own, and his own received him not.
-But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name.
+But as many as received him, to them gave he power to become the sons of Yahweh, even to them that believe on his name

 Many who were under the Old Covenant Law refused the Messiah that the prophets spoke of (Mic 7:7, Zech 9:9, Isa 62:11).

 Isaiah 9:6 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty Yahweh, The everlasting Father, The Prince of Peace